The latest release is KING version 2.0.9. Here is the precompiled binary for Linux 64 bit system Linux-king209.tar.gz,

-The current release is KING version 2.0.
+The current stable release is KING version 2.0.
 Older versions are available here.
 If you would like to use KING

 please e-mail Dr. Chen at wmchen